tomasz-lisowski/swicc/README.md

 ## Scope
 - Framework for developing smart cards in software, with no hardware dependencies.
 - Any swICC-based card can connect to the PC via PC/SC using the [swICC PC/SC reader](https://github.com/tomasz-lisowski/swicc-drv-ifd).
 - Smart card file system can be defined using JSON, examples present in `./test/data/disk`.
-The FS can be saved to disk as a `.swicc` file, and loaded back into the card.
+The FS can be saved to disk as a `.swiccfs` file, and loaded back into the card.
 - Plenty debug utilities.
 - Includes an easy-to-use BER-TLV implementation.